|

 Looking back: fulfilling local demand

-Some important goals that have been set and actively pursued which have proven to be successful and will continue to be pivotal goals in the coming years are: paying more attention to artists and practitioners, not only to institutions; reaching out to cultural initiatives beyond Cairo and to various underserved communities and segments of the society; recognising the intrinsic, social and economic values of culture and acknowledging this as a medium for job creation.
+Some important goals that have been set and actively pursued which have proven to be successful: paying more attention to artists and practitioners, not only to institutions; reaching out to cultural initiatives beyond Cairo and to various underserved communities and segments of the society; recognising the intrinsic, social and economic values of culture and acknowledging this as a medium for job creation.

 Media